 Heated conversation about the “Simpresso vs Nanopresso” are inevitable.
 The Nanopresso has set a very high standard for espresso makers on the go.
 The Simpresso shares many similarities with its competitor but offers a number of additional benefits.

 Obviously, durability is an important factor whenever you're talking about anything portable.
 For those concerned about whether the Simpresso can stand up to the wear and tear of hiking and camping, don't be.
 It can.
 The Simpresso is also 100% BPA free and all parts contacting hot water use PCTG materials.

 As noted above, the Simpresso allows for the use of custom grinds by using their eco-friendly smart capsules.
 Alternatively, the Simpresso can be used with prepackaged Nespresso capsules which are like “mini-kcups”.
 For this Simpresso review, I went with Nespresso capsules.

 The Simpresso is very easy to use.
-However, I read the directions and followed them step by step my first time around.
+However, like a responsible product owner, I read the directions anyways and followed them step by step my first time around.